matuzo/HTMHell/hell/adventcalendar/2023/8/index.md

 <blockquote>If you care about users, your markup will be fully accessible.‌‌</blockqoute>

 <!-- Manuel:
-"f you care about users" <- but was does that mean?
+"if you care about users" <- but was does that mean?
 I really like how you build up the article.
 You did a great job of explaining your criticism and how your perspective changed but your article fails to offer an alternative. yes, don't believe that "according to spec" means "accessibility"! yes, obessing over stuff the specs says just because it's in the spec is nonsense! yes, we should focus more on users and UX, but how does that contradict with following the spec?
 I believe you need to elaborate the sentence "But if you decide to follow the spec, please don’t forget to test your code and learn cases" like, how can I as someone who teaches people about a11y do a better job? what better advice can I give them than "learn HTML", "learn who your users are and how they use the web" and "learn how to test your code". or is your point that most people stop at the first advice?
 I believe that you have a really good and important point with your "criticism", but I don't find the argument "it's not worth caring about semantics, care about users" unsatisfying because it doesn't offer guidance.
 -->

 And you know what?
 It doesn’t matter if you agree with me on the value of semantics.
 I’m sure you’ll be making the right decisions.
 After all, you’ve just read a big rant on HTML in the HTMHell advent calendar.